 Opinions regarding other people

-Everyone is entitled to have an opinion regarding another person.
-Everyone’s opinion can be personal, subjective and different based on the nature of their contact and the time of contact with that particular individual.
-In addition, a person can change during his life from being truthful to dishonest.
+Everyone is entitled to have an opinion about people.
+Everyone’s opinion is personal and subjective.
+It is based on the nature of their interaction.
+It is based on the time of their contact.
+A person can change during his life from being truthful to dishonest.
 From being a disbeliever to become a believer.
 Opinions can change too.
 How can anyone (besides Allah) know with any guarantee whether a certain narration by a narrator who lived in the past was truthful or not?

-If you look into the books of Rijal, you will find many contradictions regarding narrators.
-One expert of Rijal says a certain narrator is reliable, faithful and had a good memory.
-Another expert considers the exact same narrator to be a liar, unreliable, with no iman, and a bad memory.
-It will be impossible to know whether this narrator is reliable or not based upon this method.
-Even if you tried from now until the Day of Judgment, you will never be able to know.
-Then there will always be doubt in every hadith that is narrated from him, and this is what has happened with those hadith which come to us through a single narrator (khabar-e-wahid).
-Because of this, hadith have lost their entire value and are nothing more than playthings for the people.
+In the books of rijal, one finds many contradictions regarding narrators.
+One expert of rijal for example will say that a certain narrator is reliable, faithful and had a good memory.
+But another expert will consider him (i.e. the same narrator) to be a liar, faithless, and having a poor memory.
+It becomes impossible to know whether a narrator is reliable or not based on this method.
+Now there will always be doubt in hadith narrated from him, and this is what has happened with those hadith which come to us through a single narrator (khabar-e-wahid).
+Because of this, hadith have lost their value and have become playthings in the hands of the scholars.

-Early Shia scholars (narrators of hadith) never paid much importance to the chain of narrators.
-Sheikh Hurr Al Amili, the compiler of Wasail us Shia (one of the biggest collection of Hadith), says the following in his introduction:
+Sheikh Hurr Al Amili, the compiler of Wasail us Shia, says in his introduction:

 - It was invented because of the Ahl al Sunnah’s continual criticism of the shias for not having and following a system for deriving laws from hadith.